ju-bezdek/conveyor/README.md

 - Define atomic tasks that process single items or batches of items.
 - Chain tasks together to create powerful asynchronous pipelines.
 - Flexible output handling: consume results as an async stream or collect them all at once.
+- **Robust error handling**: Configure retry logic and error recovery strategies at the task level.
 - Designed for extensibility.

 ## Installation